Manastirski/Video-Downloader/README.md

 Video Downloader 📥🎥
 Welcome to Video Downloader, the ultimate tool for downloading videos from popular platforms like YouTube, TikTok, and Instagram! 🚀
+This script is perfect for content creators, especially those making YouTube Shorts and running automation channels.🔥

 With this program, you can easily download videos using just the URL—no matter how long or short the video is.
 There's absolutely no limit on video length!
 Whether you're grabbing a quick clip or a full-length feature, this downloader has got you covered. 🌐